doInfinitely/collab-canvas/AI_FEATURES.md

    - Analyzes the data and provides a natural language summary
    - Example response: "You have 3 shapes on the canvas: a red rectangle at (100, 200), a blue circle at (500, 300), and a text element saying 'Hello World' at (150, 450)."

-2. **"What do I have selected?"**
+2. **"What do I have selected?"** or **"What's the name of my selected shape?"**
    - AI calls `getCurrentSelection()`
-   - Receives array of selected shape IDs
+   - Receives **enriched** selection data with full shape details automatically included
-   - Cross-references with canvas data
+   - No need to cross-reference - names and properties are already there
-   - Example response: "You have 2 shapes selected: the red rectangle and the blue circle."
+   - Example response: "You have selected 1 shape named 'Header Text' which is a text element at position (450, 120) containing 'Welcome to Canvas'."

 3. **"Where are other users?"**
    - AI calls `getAllUserCursors()`